In a nutshell

-These additional sounds are often very quiet and subtle and are generally used in quieter dialogue scenes.
-A good use of sounds like these are found in the typical “lonely guy at a bar” scene.
-Imagine a that character sits at a bar and orders something.
-Then as the bartender goes off screen viewers hear a very quiet sound of him preparing that order.
-That is good use of action sounds.
+Sounds like these are quiet and subtle, and sound designers generally use these in quieter dialogue scenes.
+Take the typical “lonely guy at a bar” scene, for instance.
+Imagine a character sits at a bar and orders a drink.
+Then as the bartender goes off-screen, viewers may hear the sound of a glass set on the bartop and a shot being poured.
+That is a good use of action sounds.

-Although the audience may or may not pick up on this, these are small sound elements.
-Not having them in your scenes will make them feel incomplete.
-The scene will lack the audio information needed to portray the actions and settings of that particular scene.
-Ingreji explains further: “In dialogue scenes, you’re looking to build a sense of the place that the characters are in so you want subtlety in those moments.
-It isn’t like an action scene where the visuals need to be amplified with sound effects; for quieter scenes you’re just building sound that suits the scene best and what you’re trying to achieve with it.”
+Although these are small sound elements, and the audience may not pick up on all of them, their absence will make the scene feel incomplete.
+The scene will lack the audio information needed to fully portray the actions and settings of any particular scene.
+Ingreji explains further: “In dialogue scenes, you’re looking to build a sense of the place that the characters are in, so you want subtlety in those moments.
+It isn’t like an action scene where the visuals need to be amplified with sound effects; for quieter scenes, you’re just building sound that suits the scene best and what you’re trying to achieve with it.”

-The right sound effect becomes even more important when the action it corresponds to is happening off screen.
-If one character goes off screen and picks up their coat from the back of a chair, the sound designer will add the quiet sounds of the coat being picked up and the door opening and closing.
+The right sound effect becomes even more important when the action it corresponds to is happening off-screen.
+If one character goes off-screen and picks up their coat from the back of a chair, the sound designer will add the quiet sounds of the coat being picked up, as well as the door opening and closing.
 This assures the audience that the character has left the room.

-This technique is often used to great effect in horror or action scenarios.
-It allows the audience to use their imaginations.
+This technique works to great effect in horror or action scenarios, as it allows the audience to use their imaginations.
 Imagine two characters walk into a dark room out of frame.
-Then all that the viewers hear is the sound of a blade being drawn, followed by stabbing sounds and screaming.
-The audience will still know what is happening.
-However, they’ll also individually interpret the scene and therefore will experience it in a unique way.
+Then, there is the sound of a blade being drawn, followed by stabbing sounds and screaming.
+The audience understands what is happening despite not seeing any action on the screen.
+This also allows audience members to interpret the scene individually and experience it in a unique way.

 Sound design in practice